agu-ossi/2019-agu-oss/README.md

-# Best practices for modern open-source research codes
+# Best Practices for Developing and Sustaining Your Open-Source Research Software

 Material for the workshop at the AGU 2019 Fall Meeting.

 **Conveners:**